itscodenation/curriculum-15-16/units/5-javascript1_1/README.md

 4. [Project #2: Calculator](sessions/4-project-calculator)

 ##Codecademy Resources
+The following CodeCademy lessons correspond and will help student understand  the concepts in this unit.
+The teacher may choose to assign these lessons if they would like.

 1. [Javascript - Getting Started with Programming](https://www.codecademy.com/courses/javascript-beginner-en-6LzGd/0/1?curriculum_id=506324b3a7dffd00020bf661) - covers introduction to basic types and variables.